phoolcmd/AKI-Game-Source/README.md

 3. Double-click AKI_demo.exe to run the game.

 Please remember this is a work in progress and anything you experience now is subject to change in the future.
+The 'game' in its current state is very barebones and is meant to serve as a demo of where I'm at so far.